ReDI-School/js-berlin-2019-fall/slides/lesson6.md

 ### Task - 4

-create a second `myRecipe2` object with the same structure as the last one and write any recipe you want.
+create a second object: `myRecipe2` with the same structure as the last one and write any recipe you want.

-NOTE : do NOT replace your old `myRecipe` variable!
+NOTE : do NOT replace your old variable `myRecipe`

 Call your `render` function with the new object you just created, and see how the page changes!